CropLifeCanada/chemistry-policymanual/index.md

 European Union
 - The current level of effort is appropriate with participation in the CLI MRL and Trade Task Force and the CLA Trade Team.
-- Consideration should be given to developing an industry strategy to deal with loss of AIs from EU market.

 ## National surface water monitoring for pesticides

-May 2019     Semi-annual
+September 2019     Semi-annual

-_In response to the absence of a coherent, Canada-wide network of pesticide water monitoring studies, PMRA has taken overly conservative approaches in their risk assessments for post-market re-evaluations, resulting in cancelation of uses that would otherwise represent acceptable risks._
+- That we are committed to the safeguarding of human health and the environment and proper stewardship of our products.

-- That robust, clear and transparent national protocols be explored as a means to provide PMRA with the ability to confidently refine post-market risk assessments when needed and to document the effectiveness of industry and grower-led risk mitigation initiatives.
+- That robust, clear and transparent national protocols be co-developed with stakeholders so PMRA has the ability to confidently refine post-market risk assessments when needed and to document the effectiveness of industry and grower-led risk mitigation initiatives.

-January 22, 2019  Staff Directive

-Gather more information about water monitoring in Canada, in other jurisdictions and from other actors active in this subject area, including academics and the pharmaceutical industry to inform further development of CLC's policy positions.

-November 29, 2018    Staff Directive

-Take a leadership role in recommending a national water monitoring program (including vision, objectives, responsible government department, funding models, etc.).

-September 12, 2018   Staff Directive
+September 17, 2019  Staff Directive

-Actively participate in development with a view to ensuring having a say.
-While CLC members may consider contributing financially to ensure we can credibly continue to direct its activities, CLC members should not be the principle funders of such an initiative.
+That CSRC recommend options for actions to advance members interests that may include a near-final pilot-project proposal with milestones and funding details for Chemistry Committee consideration at its January 28, 2020, meeting in Calgary.

 ## Ontario pesticide reform – neonicotinoids and agriculture

-May 2019     Quarterly
+September 2019     Quarterly

+- That industry-led mitigation of identified environmental risks are recognized by the PRMA as effective.
 - That the Government of Ontario immediately remove the regulation that restrict the use of neonicotinoid seed under the _Ontario Pesticides Act_ in order to allow Ontario farmers to have the same access to these safe crop protection innovations as farmers in other jurisdictions.
 - That the current duplicative provincial pesticide classification system be replaced with one that recognizes and makes use of the work already being done federally in this regard by the PMRA.

 ## Ontario pesticide reform – Ontario Pesticide Advisory Committee (OPAC)

-May 2019     Quarterly
+September 2019     Quarterly

 - That OPAC should be wound up and disbanded as it is the only provincial regulatory body of its kind in Canada and clearly duplicates work already being performed by PMRA.

 ## Ontario pesticide reform - urban

-May 2019     Quarterly
+September 2019     Quarterly

 - That the Government of Ontario lift the so-called "cosmetic" pesticide ban to instead return to a level playing field for Ontario homeowners and small business people.
+- That the current “bylaw inoperative” clause (7.1(5) remain in effect.
 - That we do not support the creation of a new class of pesticides granting an application monopoly to licensed applicators to the detriment of homeowners.

 ## PCPA legislative review 2020

-May 2019     Quarterly
+September 2019     Quarterly

+- That the PCPA remains fit for purpose and should not be opened for review in 2020.
 - That pre- and post-market reviews include stronger consideration of social and economic value.
 - That guidance be provided to clarify acceptable risk and unacceptable risk to assure transparency.
+- That Canada’s current 0.1ppm import tolerance MRL default be retained.
+- That if the Act is opened, CLC continue to advocate for the above and:
   - That Europe's interpretation of the precautionary principle continues to be rejected and has no place in the Act – Canada's risk-based approach is appropriate and already consistent with regulators' "duty to prevent harm";
-- That evaluations be completed in a timely fashion but that legislated timeframes are not appropriate; and
+  - That evaluations be completed in a transparent, timely fashion but that the establishment of legislated timeframes are not appropriate; and
-- That the Act's provisions for greater transparency and openness continue to be appropriately balanced with the protection of confidential business information in order to drive continued innovation.
+  - That the Act's provisions for greater transparency and openness continue to be appropriately balanced with the protection of confidential business information in order to drive continued innovation; and
+  - That Codex MRLs be adopted when they exist.

 ## PMRA re-evaluation – cost recovery
-September 12, 2018     Staff Directive
+September 12, 2018     Staff Directive validated September 17, 2019

 - The following conditions need to be met before a conversation about cost re-recovery would be appropriate:
   - Data protection issues (PPIP) resolved to industry satisfaction;